• Skip to primary navigation

 Milk: Creamy oat milk can be replaced with your favorite milk alternative, such as dairy milk, unsweetened almond milk, soy milk, or unsweetened vanilla almond milk.

-Chocolate Protein Coffee: Add a sugar-free chocolate syrup while adding the oat milk.
-This variation is perfect for all the chocolate lovers out there!
+• Add a sugar-free chocolate syrup while adding the oat milk

-Vanilla Protein Coffee: Add a few drops of vanilla extract and your favorite sweetener for a delicious treat!
+• Add a few drops of vanilla extract and your favorite sweetener

 Storage